GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-an-article/index.md

 ### Outdated banner

-The outdated banner indicates this blog post is outdated and no longer accurate.
+The outdated banner indicates this article is outdated and no longer accurate.

 Paste new material URL into the `newMaterialURL` field in your YAML frontmatter.